Lumi-supercomputer/lumi-self-learning/content/14a-software-and-modules.md

 ### Installation

 1) Decide where you want to install the software.
 The default location is your home folder $HOME/EasyBuild.
-The software installation will be done there, if you dont' change anything.
-It's in general a better practise to install the software in you /project folder.
-If the software is istalled there, all of the members of your project can use the installed software, and thus only one of you needed to actually install it.
+The software will be automatically installed there, if you don't change anything.
+However, it's in general a better practise to install the software in your /project folder, which is shared by everyone in your project.
+If the software is istalled there, all of the members of your project can use the installed software that one of the project members has installed.

-- To change the install location to your /project folder:
+Now let's change the location for EasyBuild installations to the /project folder of your project.

-This change needs to be done before you load a version of LUMI sotware stacks.
+Note, that this change needs to be done before you load any version of the LUMI sotware stacks.

-Open a new shell on LUMI (e.g. logout, and login to LUMI again, or open a new LUMI session in another window)
+Open a new shell on LUMI (e.g. logout, and login to LUMI again, or open a new LUMI session in another shell window)

 Go to your home folder: